CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 Otherwise: If you created a new SSH key pair in [Lab Exercise 1](lab-exercise-01.md), remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercise steps.
 <br>
-You will use the user name '**centos**' with no password to SSH into the Launch Pad EC2 instance.
+You will use the user name '**ec2-user**' with no password to SSH into the Launch Pad EC2 instance.
 <br><br>

 ***For Mac Users:***